aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 ## Prerequisites:
-Complete these validation checks before starting the deployment of the LZA.
+Complete these validation checks before starting the deployment of the SLZ.
 1. AWS management account has been created.
 2. Create a Shared Services that is used for backup administration, IAM Identity Center administration delegation and other common cloud operation actions.
 3. Create a Central Backup account that is used for the central storage of backups.